owp-spatial/surface-stac-catalog/README.md

 # surface-stac-catalog

-This repository contains a script for creating or updating a SpatioTemporal Asset Catalog (STAC) using the `CatalogManager` class.
+This repository contains a script for creating or updating a SpatioTemporal Asset Catalog (STAC) using the `CatalogManager` class from [`stac_manager`](https://github.com/owp-spatial/surface-stac-tools).

 ## Installation